INITIATIVE PETITION NO. 1

 4. LETTER TO PAWHUSKA CITY CLERK (dated February 5, 2025)

-Q1: Why is this Initiative Petition being pursued by Pawhuska citizens?
+Q1: Why has this Initiative Petition been pursued by Pawhuska citizens?

 A: There is much dissatisfaction with the decisions and omissions of the Pawhuska City Council.
 The Initiative Petition seeks to provide a means for representation on the city council that better reflects the views of the citizenry of Pawhuska.

-Q2: What does the Initiative Petition seek to do?
+Q2: What does the October 14th Special Election on the Initiative Petition seek to do?

 A: It seeks a vote on amendments to the Charter of the City of Pawhuska that would make all 5 elections to the city council equal, one to the other.
 The “Gist” above does a pretty good job of describing in a non-legal manner what is being sought.
+But a Sample of the actual ballot is also posted above (Item 7).
 Read the Initiative Petition itself for what amendments are proposed to Sections 4 and 37 of the Charter that would equalize elections and remove restrictions as to who can run in 4 out of the 5 elections for seats on the city council.

 Q3: Won’t the proposed amendments to the Charter mean that citizens no longer have a ward representative from each of the four wards?